Generalized Alternating Projections on Manifolds and Convex Sets: Introduction

 \section{Introduction}

 The problem of finding a point in the intersection of sets has a long history with many proposed algorithms.
 They generally rely on successive projections onto the respective sets.
-The method of alternating projections (MAP, or AP) was famously studied by von Neumann \cite{vonNeumann} for the case of two subspaces, and has a wide range of applications \cite{Deutsch1992}.
-Many variants have been suggested and shown to converge in the case of convex sets, for example using relaxed projections \cite{GAP_Agmon, GAP_Motzkin, GAP_Bregman,GAP_Gubin}, Dykstra's algorithm~\cite{Boyle1986}, Douglas--Rachford splitting~\cite{DouglasRachford,LionsMercier1979}, and its dual algorithm ADMM~\cite{Glowinski1975,BoydDistributed}.
+The method of alternating projections (MAP, or AP) was famously studied by von Neumann \cite{vonNeumann} for the case of two subspaces and has a wide range of applications \cite{Deutsch1992}.
+Many variants have been suggested and shown to converge in the case of convex sets, for example using relaxed projections \cite{GAP_Agmon, GAP_Motzkin, GAP_Bregman,GAP_Gubin} or inexact projections \cite{kruger2016regularity}, Dykstra's algorithm~\cite{Boyle1986}, Douglas--Rachford splitting~\cite{DouglasRachford,LionsMercier1979}, and its dual algorithm ADMM~\cite{Glowinski1975,BoydDistributed}.

-Many results on the linear convergence rates of these algorithms have been shown and are generally stated either as a function of a regularity constant, or as a function of the smallest angle between the sets, which in the case of affine sets is known as the Friedrichs angle $\theta_F$.
-In the case of two subspaces, the method of alternating projections was shown to converge with the linear rate $\cos^2(\theta_F)$ \cite{Deutsch1995}, and the Douglas--Rachford method with rate $\cos(\theta_F)$ \cite{Bauschke_lin_rate_Friedrich}.
+Many results on the linear convergence rates of these algorithms have been shown and are generally stated as a function of a regularity constant such as the smallest angle between the sets, which in the case of affine sets is known as the Friedrichs angle $\theta_F$.
+In the case of two subspaces, the method of alternating projections was shown to converge with the linear rate $\cos^2(\theta_F)$ \cite{Deutsch1995}, and the Douglas--Rachford method with the rate $\cos(\theta_F)$ \cite{Bauschke_lin_rate_Friedrich}.
 In \cite{Bauschke_opt_rate_matr}, the authors studied a few methods with relaxed projections and the optimal rates with respect to the relaxation parameters were found.
-The generalized alternating projection (GAP), which generalizes most of the algorithms above by allowing several relaxation parameters, was studied in \cite{falt-optimal}, and it was shown that the faster rate $\frac{1-\sin\theta_F}{1+\sin\theta_F}$ is achievable with the right parameters.
+The generalized alternating projection (GAP)---which generalizes most of the algorithms above by allowing several relaxation parameters---was studied in \cite{falt-optimal,dao2018linear,dao2019linear}.
+It was shown in \cite{falt-optimal} that the faster rate $\frac{1-\sin(\theta_F)}{1+\sin(\theta_F)}$ is achievable with the right parameters.
 It was also shown that, under general assumptions, this is the best possible rate for this generalization.